remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 - only one computer if you want to use the Front and the Worker on the same server
 - 2 computers if you want to separate your Front and your Worker.

+!!! note
+    The version 2.5 for Ubuntu 24.04 LTS Server is available on branch Upgrade-2.5

 !!! warning
     This application doesn't work neither in a container, nor in WSL